Ariz-Kazani/COMP-2404/Assignments/assignment1/README.md

 Enter the directory of the project using the terminal and enter the command `make`.
 This will compile and link all of the files.
 After that is complete, run `./a1` to run the program.

+# Notes

+The functions outlined for the Date class were already completed, I just had to add them to the header file.

 # Files

 There are no files that deviate from the specifications, so I wont be explaining them.